-The percentage of allowed amounts for covered medical expenses that you're required to pay, after you meet your TRS-Care deductible.
+The percentage of allowed amounts for covered medical expenses you must pay after you meet your TRS-Care deductible.
 Coinsurance is in addition to your deductible, office visit copays, charges for services not covered, precertification penalties and out-of-network charges, which are your responsibility.